Sakshijadhav20/AI-Powered-Job-Screening-System-Using-Multi-Agent-Framework/README.md

 2. Uses TF-IDF vectorization to compare similarity
 3. Shortlists candidates based on a match threshold
 4. Optionally, GPT agents can improve scoring and email drafting

+📌 Future Enhancements

+1. Resume and JD parsing using LangChain Agents
+2. Cloud-based storage and database
+3. Support for bulk screening
+4. Enhanced UI/UX with animations

+🙌 Acknowledgements

+This project draws inspiration from open-source projects and aims to assist HR professionals and recruiters with intelligent resume screening.

 📬 Contact